 This can happen if encryption was disabled at some point but the occ command for decrypt-all was not run, and then someone moved the files to another location.
 Since encryption was disabled, the keys did not get moved.

-Encryption key cannot be found with external storage or group folders
+Encryption key cannot be found with external storage or group folders sudo -u www-data php occ encryption:fix-key-location <user-id>

 To resolve this issue, please run the following command: